 When trading on margin, you use your investment as collateral for the borrowed money.
 If the investment increases in value, you stand to gain more than if you had only invested your own money because you control a larger position.
 However, this comes with increased risk.
 If the investment decreases in value, you will lose more than if you had just used your own money.

-Further, you still owe the borrowed amount to the broker, and you might need to deposit more money into your account to meet a margin call, which is when your broker asks for their loan back when you hit a pre-determined stop out level.
+Further, you still owe the broker the borrowed amount, and you may need to deposit more money to meet a margin call when your account hits a pre-determined stop out level.
 Traders should know that interest is usually charged on the borrowed money, and the terms can vary from broker to broker.
-Additionally, not all securities can be purchased on margin (we will cover which ones later), and there are regulations that set minimum margin requirements.

 Overall, while trading on margin has the potential to magnify profits, it also can amplify losses.
 You should only engage in it with a clear understanding of the risks and requirements involved.